ncuskey/FWG5/fantasy-world-generator/README.md

 - **⚡ Performance Optimization**: Improved memory usage and rendering speed
 - **🧹 Code Cleanup**: Removed legacy circle markers and unused features
 - **📚 Better Documentation**: Comprehensive algorithm documentation and usage guides
+- **🖱️ Improved UX**: New Map always plants blobs; Blob Count is user-adjustable with a slider; no more blank ocean on new maps

 ### Key Algorithm Improvements:
 - **Efficient BFS Queue**: Proper height propagation with breadth-first search